Loading NuWatt Energy...

 Read guideComplete overview of going solar in Texas — incentives, timeline, and what to expect.

-NuWatt Energy partners with experienced DFW solar installers who know Oncor territory — from the battery rebate application to hail-resistant panel selection and TXU buyback optimization.
+NuWatt Energy partners with experienced DFW solar installers who know Oncor territory — from hail-resistant panel selection to TXU buyback optimization and Propel Solar qualification.
+Section 48E financing available through July 4, 2026.
 Get a free assessment tailored to your Fort Worth neighborhood and roof.